 We did the most famous one, the Byzantium Path, a 3.5 km path paved with slabs and Parian marble, and the history of this path goes back to Byzantine times (1000 AD).

 The route is generally downhill, except for 150 to 200 meters, lasts about 45 minutes, and I think it would be ok for families with children and teenagers.

-You will end up at the small and beautiful Prodromos village, and you can have a drink or eat something from the “Tsitsanis” tavern or – my favorite – the traditional Kallitechniko kafenio (find the location here!)
+You will end up at the small and beautiful Prodromos village, and you can have a drink or eat something from the “Tsitsanis” tavern or – my favourite – the traditional Kallitechniko kafenio (find the location here!)

-Get lost in the white color of the village and take as many photos as you want from the stunning white and blue churches!
+Get lost in the white colour of the village and take as many photos as you want from the stunning white and blue churches!
 The name of Prodromos village comes from the temple of Agios Ioannis the Baptist, and every summer, on June 23rd, one of the most important festivals of Paros takes place here!

 6 #Drink some local wine and visit an excellent winery!